cormiertyshawn895/Retroactive/README.md

 - iTunes 10.7 may prompt “A required iTunes component is not installed.
 Please reinstall iTunes (-42401).”
 There is no need to reinstall iTunes.

+- All Final Cut Pro 7 features should work.

+- Support for Logic Pro 9 is experimental.
+You may see frequent freezes and hangs.

+- After fixing Keynote ’09 with Retroactive, you can normally play slideshows.

 ---

 ### Reprocessing RAW photos in Aperture